igorkry/tnt4j-streams/README.md

  * Topic - topic name to listen.
 (Required)
  * StartServer - flag indicating if stream has to start Kafka server on startup.
 Default value - `false`.
 (Optional)
- * StartZookeeper - flag indicating if stream has to start Zookeeper server on startup.
+ * StartZooKeeper - flag indicating if stream has to start ZooKeeper server on startup.
 Default value - `false`.
 (Optional)
  * List of properties used by Kafka API. i.e zookeeper.connect, group.id.
 See `kafka.consumer.ConsumerConfig` class for more
  details on Kafka consumer properties.